Ice Skating Stretches and Flexibility Exercises

 Ice skating stretching exercises to improve your performance and do away with ice skating injuries for good.

-Many professional figure skaters turn to ice dancing after they have retired from competition.
-Shows such as the Ice Capades and Disney’s themed stage performances have kept the pros working long after their sporting career have ended.
-Much heralded skaters including Peggy Fleming, Scott Hamilton, Brian Boitano, Kristi Yamaguchi and Tara Lipinski have all found fame on the smaller arena rinks across the country and have toured world-wide to much acclaim.
-These performances range from full out international dancing competitions and individual exhibitions to enactments of children’s stories using ballet-like performances on ice.
+Many professional figure skaters turn to ice dancing after retiring from competition.
+Shows such as the Ice Capades and Disney’s themed stage performances have kept the pros working.
+Their performances range from full out international dancing competitions and individual exhibitions to enactments of children’s stories using ballet-like performances on ice.

 Ice skating comprises of a series of spinning, twirling and gliding movements, all of which are executed gracefully over slippery ice.
 Almost all of the muscles of the body are used in this sport, from the leg muscles and abdominals to the arm muscles.
 Some of the anatomy involved in ice skating include: